 What is Orientation?

-Typically, orientation conveys three types of information – (i) general information about the daily work routine; (ii) a review of the firm’s history, founding fathers, objectives, operations and products or services, as well as how the employee’s job contributes to the organisation’s needs; and (iii) a detailed presentation, perhaps, in a brochure, of the organisation’s policies, work rules and employee benefits.
+Typically, orientation conveys three types of information – (i) general information about the daily work routine; (ii) a review of the firm’s history, founding fathers, objectives, operations, and products or services, as well as how the employee’s job contributes to the organization’s needs; and (iii) a detailed presentation, perhaps, in a brochure, of the organization’s policies, work rules, and employee benefits.

 Purpose of Orientation